rotarur/terraform-aws-counter-strike-go/README.md

 5. `terraform apply --var-file=custom_vars.tfvars`
    1. If you want to pass or change any other variable in `vars.tf` use `--var "KEY=VALUE"`.
 See [vars.tf](./vars.tf) for the `KEY`.
 This will overrwide the `KEY` in [custom_vars.tfvars](./custo_vars.tfvars) file.

+Server will start downloading CS:GO.
+It might take up to 30 minutes for you to be able to connect to the game server.

 ## How To SSH Into The Server?
 Terraform will create the `id_rsa` and `id_rsa.pub` ssh keys to be used to access the instance.